Do you think you need an estate sale, but unsure of where to even begin? You are not alone! It is new territory for almost everyone.

 * Strange older clothing - Theater groups

-* Vintage clothing - very trendy amongst the younger shoppers
+* Vintage clothes - trendy amongst the younger shoppers

 * Old bedding - Pet rescue groups